souhail-5/zeed/README.md

 Ideally, you should install it somewhere in your `PATH` for easy use. `/usr/local/bin` is the most probable location.

-Verify your installation by running `zeed --version`
+Verify your installation by running `zeed --version`.

-## Basic Usage
+## Basic usage

 - Init Zeed within your project `zeed init`
 - Add an entry `zeed "I am a changelog entry"`